19 Aug, 2018

 of a page for incoming events which is only 50 events. (consider

-something like 60Hz display)3.
-Amount of changes.
+something like 60Hz display)

 fbif only provides XENFB_TYPE_UPDATE and XENFB_TYPE_RESIZE